Black-Kamelia/Sprinkler/utils/README.md

 print(string) // prints "Hello I'm John, and I'm 42 years old."
 ```

+The strings interpolated with this variant must in addition to respect the defined syntax, have all their variables
+names present in the given arguments.
+If a variable is not found, an exception will be thrown, unless an optional
-Both of these functions accepts an optional `fallback` parameter, which is a string that will be used as a fallback
-value if a variable is not found in the given arguments.
-If no fallback is provided, an exception will be thrown.
+`fallback` parameter is provided.
+It will be used as a default value if a variable is not found in the given arguments.

 ```kt
 val string = "Hello I'm {name}, and I'm {age} years old.".interpolate(